gvisoc/rpm-systemd-hw/readme.md

 The file reponsible for the configuration is `hello-service/pom.xml` and uses MojoHaus' `rpm-maven-plugin`.

 ## Use
-1. Build the project and create the RPM package by executing the usual Maven tasks, `mvn clen compile package`
+1. Change the user in `hello-service/pom.xml` and in `hello-service/src/systemd/hello.service` from `gabriel` to a value that exists in your system.
-2. Install the package in your system (load it and run `sudo yum install <rpm>`).
-If there is no Java runtime installed, it should install one of version 1.8 or greater.
+2. Build the project and create the RPM package by executing the usual Maven tasks, `mvn clen compile package`
-3. Optionally, write the property `USER=gvisoc`, or with any other String value, to the environment file `/var/hello-environment.properties`
+3. Install the package in your system (load it and run `sudo yum install <rpm>`).
+If there is no Java runtime installed, it should install one of version 11 or greater.
 4. Execute the following command to refresh the systemd units without rebooting: `sudo systemctl daemon-reload`.
 5. Start the service with `sudo systemctl start hello`
 6. Check the output of the service with `tail -f /tmp/hello.log`: